rgglez/go-config/README.md

 ![GitHub stars](https://img.shields.io/github/stars/rgglez/go-config?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/rgglez/go-config?style=social)

-`go-config` is a module which a YAML configuration file from a "remote" source.
+`go-config` is a module which loads a YAML configuration file from a "remote" source.
 It supports multiple storage backends through [storage](https://github.com/rgglez/storage) and [go-storage](https://github.com/rgglez/go-storage).

 The intended usage is to load the configuration from a YAML file, for a web application written in [Go](https://golang.org).
 The file could be local or remote (from any source supported by [go-storage](https://github.com/rgglez/go-storage)).